jetthoughts/jt.github.io/README.md

 ##Run site and tasks

-When all of gems and npm dependencies are installed just run following command in terminal:
+When all gems and npm dependencies are installed just run the following command in terminal:

 ```
 gulp